 - The NBME has its free Step 2 CK practice test in Fred (v2) software, as well as some good materials to familiarize yourself with Step 2 CS.
-I’ve written explanations for the most recent sets: 2014, 2015, and 2016.
+You can find my written explanations for the most recent sets here.

 - ExamGuru has a free trial with 10 questions apiece from each of their 6 shelf exam products and USMLE 2 CK (for a total of 70 questions).
 Coupon code BW15 gets you 15% off any package you might want to buy.